Growing a Practice

 In a cohort-based course you tend to teach a group of people with some sort of live component.
 You may still have pre-recorded lessons, but then meet with the group periodically to dive deeper into the content and offer your guidance.

-While cohort-based courses tend to require more of your own time, you typically can charge a premium because of this.
-Dr. Varghese’s first cohort-based course launch made around $9,000.
+Dr. Melvin Varghese started creating courses after therapists asked him how he launched his successful podcast.
+His first cohort-based course launch made around $9,000.
 His second made around $13,000.
 Now his mastermind, which has a cohort-based course rolled into it, averages about $10,000 per month.

-Memberships and communities
+Memberships and Communities

 Memberships and paid communities have become more popular as society becomes more isolated.
 The Teletherapist Network was founded in July 2020 by Kathryn Esquer in response to the burnout of doing teletherapy and feeling isolated.
 The community offers case consultation groups, co-working sessions, workshops and more.

-The benefits of starting a paid community include forming a community that you yourself can benefit from, learning directly from your community what they are needing (which can be repurposed as content or courses), as well as solidifying yourself as a leader in whatever niche you choose.
+The benefits include forming a community you yourself can benefit from, learning directly from your community what they need, and solidifying yourself as a leader in whatever niche you choose.

 Building an audience on social media can enable you to monetize through brand partnerships and influencer marketing.
-Kelly McKenna, LCSW, MBA has done just that.
+Kelly McKenna, LCSW, MBA got her first brand deal in April 2021 when she had 3,000 followers on Instagram.

 The financial upside of working with brands can be significant.
-A key component of making this work for you, though, is knowing your own worth.
-In 2022, Kelly earned $37,516 just from brand partnerships.
-For context, she ended the year with 50,000 followers.
+In 2022, Kelly earned $37,516 just from brand partnerships, ending the year with 50,000 followers.
+She suggests taking on fewer deals if it means they'll pay a rate that fits better with your financial goals.

 Podcasting

 Podcasting can be another great way to monetize through sponsorships and advertising.
+Starting a podcast may be easier than you think, with options like Spotify for Podcasters providing built-in recording, editing tools, and audio assets.

 YouTube